 Platform: Windows, PlayStation, Xbox 360, Mac OSX, Nintendo

 Those who closely follow the Star Wars universe are aware of Starkiller, a powerful force sensitive human who was secretly raised by Darth Vader himself.
-The game introduces Starkiller as the main antagonist, whose prime motive is to find and execute the remaining Jedi while using any necessary means to suppress rebel activities.
+The game introduces Starkiller as the main antagonist, whose prime motive is to find and execute the remaining Jedi and suppress any rebel activities using any means necessary.

 However as the plot goes on, Starkiller, aka Galen Marek finds himself in a moral dilemma and soon starts to distance himself from Vader and embrace the light side of the force.

 The game focuses on the use of force and lightsaber fighting, the bread and butter of a Jedi.
-While the game is easy going with a gentle learning curve for ‘reckless’ gamers, there is certainly a special reward for those who like to make it self-challenging by keeping it stealthy.
+While the game is easy going with a gentle learning curve, there is certainly a special reward for those who like to make it self-challenging.

 10. Dark Forces